biocompibens/ALFA/README.md

 * Generating ALFA genome index files (stranded and unstranded)

-> The user supplies an annotations file (GTF format) to generate indexes that will be used in the 2nd step.
-The genome index files are saved and need to be generated only once for each annotation file.
+> The user supplies an annotations file (GTF format) to generate ALFA indexes that will be used in the 2nd step.
+The ALFA genome index files are saved and need to be generated only once for each annotation file.

-* Intersecting mapped reads with the genome index files
+* Intersecting mapped reads with the ALFA genome index files

-> The user provides the previously generated genome indexes as well as mapped reads file(s) (BAM format) that are intersected to determine the proportion of reads (at nucleotide resolution) within each of the genomic features.
+> The user provides the previously generated ALFA genome indexes as well as mapped reads file(s) (BAM format) that are intersected to determine the proportion of reads (at nucleotide resolution) within each of the genomic features.
 As an output, ALFA produces a count file for each input as well as plots based on these files.

-#### Generating index files
+#### Generating ALFA index files
 Usage:

     ALFA.py -a GTF_FILE [-g GENOME_INDEX] [--chr_len CHR_LENGTHS_FILE] [-p NB_CPUS]

 Arguments:
-* _**-a/--annotation**_ specifies the path to the genomic annotation file (GTF format) to generate indexes.
+* _**-a/--annotation**_ specifies the path to the genomic annotation file (GTF format).
-* _**-g/--genome_index**_ defines index files basename.
+* _**-g/--genome_index**_ defines ALFA index files basename.
 In absence of this option, the annotation file basename will be used.
 * _**-p/--processors**_ specifies the number of processors used
 * _**--chr_len specifies**_ the path to the tab-delimited text file defining chromosome names and lengths.
 In absence of this option, lengths will be estimated using the GTF file.
 Chr_len file example: